-- To give pupils experience in linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative education - To enable pupils to be creative and to develop their own thinking - To enable all pupils to learn and develop skills to the best of their ability - To promote a positive attitude towards learning from which they can derive pleasure and enjoyment - To provide pupils with a solid basis for lifelong learning - To demonstrate the spiritual, moral, cultural and social development of each pupil as well as the physical and intellectual - To provide pupils with an intellectual challenge and a sense of achievement - To promote the well-being and safety of every pupil - To give appropriate opportunities to develop independent thinking and learning skills - To give as many opportunities as possible for enrichment through a range of additional activities including residential and day trips
+- To give pupils experience in linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative education. - To enable pupils to be creative and to develop their own thinking. - To ensure all pupils are able to learn independently. - To take initiative for their own learning. - To enable all pupils to learn and develop skills to the best of their ability. - To promote a positive attitude towards learning from which they can derive pleasure and enjoyment. - To provide pupils with a solid basis for lifelong learning. - To demonstrate the spiritual, moral, cultural and social development of each pupil as well as the physical and intellectual. - To provide pupils with an intellectual challenge and a sense of achievement. - To promote the well-being and safety of every pupil. - To ensure that pupils are given the opportunity to record their work in a variety media. - To give appropriate opportunities to develop independent thinking and learning skills. - To give as many opportunities as possible for enrichment through a range of additional activities including residential and day trips.